OnTitansShoulder/ontitansshoulder.github.io/docs/Linux/Concepts/Linux_Foundation_System_Admin.md

 A line in `/etc/passwd` consists of: user name, user password (use `/etc/shadow` if value is `x`), UID, GID, comment, home directory, login shell

-Add user with `sudo useradd <username>`, which will create an account using default algorithms for assigning user and group id, home directory, and shell choice; the defaults can easily be overruled by using options to `useradd`. i.e. `sudo useradd dexter` will:
+Add user with `sudo useradd <username>`, which will create an account using default algorithms for assigning **user and group id**, home directory, and shell choice; the defaults can easily be overruled by using options to `useradd`. i.e. `sudo useradd dexter` will:

-- The next available UID greater than UID_MIN (specified in /etc/login.defs) by default is assigned as dexter's UID.
+- The next available UID greater than *UID_MIN* (specified in `/etc/login.defs`) by default is assigned as dexter's UID.
     - The convention most Linux distributions have used is that any account with a user ID less than 1000 is considered special and belongs to the system; normal user accounts start at 1000 (UID_MIN defined in `/etc/login.defs`)
 - A group called dexter with a GID=UID is also created and assigned as dexter's primary group.
-    - aka Primary Group ID, and sometimes called User Private Groups (UPG)
+    - aka **Primary Group ID**, and sometimes called User Private Groups (UPG)
-- A home directory /home/dexter is created and owned by dexter.
+- A home directory `/home/dexter` is created and owned by dexter.
-- dexter's login shell will be /bin/bash.
+- dexter's login shell will be `/bin/bash`.
-- The contents of /etc/skel is copied to /home/dexter.
-By default, /etc/skel includes startup files for bash and for the X Window system.
+- The contents of `/etc/skel` is copied to `/home/dexter`.
+By default, `/etc/skel` includes startup files for bash and for the X Window system.
-- An entry of either !! or ! is placed in the password field of the /etc/shadow file for dexter's entry, thus requiring the administrator to assign a password for the account to be usable.
+- An entry of either `!!` or `!` is placed in the password field of the `/etc/shadow` file for dexter's entry, thus requiring the administrator to assign a password for the account to be usable.

 Use of `/etc/shadow` enables password aging on a per user basis.
 At the same time, it also allows for maintaining greater security of hashed passwords since it has permission 400 while `/etc/passwd` has permission 644.